 Whether it’s delicious Spanish tapas, typical Spanish dishes, Catalan cuisine, or typical Valencian meals.

-Due to their similar culture and geographical proximity, the two cities share such dishes as paella (although each has its own variation of it), fideuà, or arros negre.
+Thanks to their similar culture and geographical proximity, the two cities share dishes like paella (though everyone has their own version), fideuà, and arròs negre.

 Valencia vs. Barcelona: The differences